smikitky/utrad-werewolf/packages/docs/docs/install.md

 sidebar_position: 3
 ---

-import Figure from './Figure.js';

 # Installation

 To deploy your own UTRAD Werewolf server, follow these steps.

 :::caution

 Before you begin, be aware that this is a platform to support AIWolf researches.
-We do not offer sophisticated user management features like a full-fledged SNS or game app do.
-It is not intended to efficiently manage more than 100 users.
-User profile, including user names, cannot be private.
+We do not provide sophisticated user management features like a full-fledged SNS or game app do.
+It is not designed to efficiently manage more than 100 users.
+User profiles, including user names, cannot be private.
 Therefore, you must limit your use to a closed research group. **Do not make the URL available to the general public**.

-Once your research is complete, it is recommended that the site itself be shut down in the Netlify console or that Authentication be turned off in the Firebase console.
-This will make it impossible for existing users to re-log in or for new users to sign up.
+Once your research is complete, it is recommended that you shut down the site itself in the Netlify console or turn off authentication in the Firebase console.
+This will make it impossible for existing users to log in again or for new users to register.

 :::